username123115/ctfWriteups/picoCTFAllRev/2021/powershelly/README.md

 The final check occurs while creating the contents of the dictionary `$blocks`.
 The script iterates through every line in the file by iterating through `$out`.
-Each line is split into an array of substrings using the `Split()` method where the deliminator is a space.
+Each line is split into an array of sub-strings using the `Split()` method where the deliminator is a space.
 This array is stored in the variable `$r`.
 A for loop with the variable `$j` is used to iterate through `$r`, as `$j` indexes into `$r` and goes from 0 to one less then the length of `$r`.

 The script checks if `$r[$j].Length` is equal to 6 for all `$r` and `$j`.